mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 - Create the namespace manifest:

 !!! danger "Important"
-    Is not recommended to create resources in namespaces prefixed with `kube-*` and `openshift-*`.
-The custom namespace manifest must be created, then deployment manifests must be adapted to use the custom namespace.
+    Red Hat does not recommend creating resources in namespaces prefixed with `kube-*` and `openshift-*`.

+    The custom namespace manifest must be created, and then deployment manifests must be adapted to use the custom namespace.

     See [the documentation](https://docs.openshift.com/container-platform/4.13/applications/projects/working-with-projects.html) for more information.